Heppell08/src/README.md

 Added some basic images
 Made cards draggable with mouse
 Added options (to be changed to a boolean show instead of state)

+Heppell08 New Project || Follow on twitter @heppell08
 ==================================================================